Eurovision Song Contest 2008: Running order

 The draw to decide the running order of the songs in each semi-final and the grand final was conducted at the Heads of Delegation meeting on 17 March 2008.

 Contest overview

 Semi-final 1

-The first semi-final was held on 20 May 2008.
-Germany and Spain voted in this semi-final.
+The first semi-final was held on 20 May 2008 at 21:00 (CEST).
+All the countries competing in this semi-final were eligible to vote, plus Germany and Spain.
+The highlighted countries qualified for the final.

 Azerbaijan, Greece and Russia were drawn to decide their own running order positions, while the rest were decided randomly.